opsfolio/resource-surveillance/README.md

 **IMPORTANT**: Use SQLa to generate all SQL so it's portable but use SeaORM to make working with database entities more ergonomic.
-Remember to only use an ORM to help improve developer productivity, always assume SQLite database will be used across polyglot programming environments so SQL code should be transparent.
+Remember to only use an ORM to help improve developer productivity, always assume SQLite database will be used across polyglot programming environments so SQL code should be transparent and portable.

 ## Usage